 This section highlights and describes the core components of the Observation data model.
 The term “core components” is meant to refer to those elements of the larger Observation Data Model that are required to support the use cases listed in Appendix A. In reality this effort is the outcome of a trade-off between what astronomers want and what data providers are ready to offer.
 The aim is to achieve buy-in of data providers with a simple and "good enough" model to cover the majority of the use cases.

 The project of elaborating a general data model for the metadata necessary to describe any astronomical observation was launched at the first Data Model WG meeting held in Cambridge, UK at the IVOA meeting in May 2003.
 The Observation data model was sketched out relying on some key concepts: Dataset, Identification, Curation, physical Characterisation and Provenance (either instrumental or software).
 A description of the early stages of this development can be found in (Mc Dowell & al., 2005) (Observation IVOA note).
-Some of these concepts have already been elaborated in existing data models, namely SSA and the Spectrum data model (Tody & al., 2008) and (McDowell & al., 2007) respectively .,) for general items such as dataset identification and curation, and the Characterisation data model (Louys & al., 2008) for the description of the physical axes and properties of an observation, such as coverage, resolution, sampling, and accuracy.
+Some of these concepts have already been elaborated in existing data models, namely the Spectrum data model (McDowell & al., 2007) for general items such as dataset identification and curation, and the Characterisation data model (Louys & al., 2008) for the description of the physical axes and properties of an observation, such as coverage, resolution, sampling, and accuracy.
 The Core Components data model reuses the relevant elements from those models.
 Generalization of the observational model to support data from theoretical models (e.g., synthetic spectra) is possible but is not addressed here in order to keep the core model simple.

 UML description of the model

-This section provides a graphical overview of the Observation data model using the unified modeling language (UML).
+This section provides a graphical overview of the Observation Core Components data model using the unified modeling language (UML).
 The UML class diagram shown in Figure 2 depicts the overall Observation Data Model, detailing those aspects that are relevant to the Core Components, while omitting those not relevant.
 The Characterisation classes describing how the data span along the main physical measurement axes are simplified here showing only the attributes necessary for data discovery.
 This is also the case for the DataID and Curation classes extracted from the Spectrum/SSA data model where only a subset of the attributes are actually necessary for data discovery.
 For our purposes here we show Characterisation classes only down to the level of the Support class (level 3).

 Figure 2.
 Depicted here are the classes used to organize observational metadata.
 Classes may be linked either via association or aggregation.
 The minimal set of necessary attributes for data discovery is shown in brown.

 For the sake of clarity, the SpatialAxis, SpectralAxis and TimeAxis classes on the diagram are not expanded on the main class diagram.
-Details for these axes are shown in for the spatial axis for the spectral axis and for the time axis.
+Details for these axes are shown in Figure 3 for the spatial axis Figure 4 for the spectral axis and for the time axis.

 Figure 3.
 Details of the classes linked to the description of the spatial axis for an Observation.
 All axes in this model inherit the main structure from the CharacterisationAxis class, but some peculiar attributes are necessary for Space coordinates.